karrot-dev/35c3-foodsaving-talk/index.md

 we added localization support

-we got rid of the hierarchy.
+we got rid of the fixed hierarchy and replace it with a self-managing one. it is based on trust between users.

 ---